KKKutuzov/KKKutuzov/README.md

 - :telescope: I work as a data analyst at Sberdevices <img src="https://sberdevices.ru/file/f5027a9d-58f9-4c13-af06-22500210b0e6/Salute_main_Sign.png" width="15"> doing automatic speech recognition.

-- :mortar_board: I study at the Faculty of Mechanics and Mathematics of the Moscow State University, Department of Mathematical Statistics and Random Processes
+- :mortar_board: I study at the Faculty of Mechanics and Mathematics of the Moscow State University, Department of Mathematical Statistics and Stochastic Processes

 ---